 Living frugally was not an easy thing for me to do at first, but now I think it is the best decision that I have ever made.
 I am always trying to think of new ways to save money.
 So this time I decided to see if I could get my monthly bills lowered such as cable, cell phone, alarm system, and energy bill.
+If you have a part-time job, use this great paycheck calculator to see how your hourly compensation compares to a regular weekly or monthly salary.

 So, I started with my cell phone company to see if there was any way that I could get my rate lowered or get some extra bonus minutes.
 This took several hours and repeat phone calls, but in the end, it worked out in my favor.
 I told the customer service representative that I could no longer afford to pay over $65.00 a month for my service (mind you that my contract is set to expire next month) and in order to continue with the service, I needed a discount because the prepaid plans are so much cheaper with the same features.
 After haggling back and forth and threatening to cancel my service she finally gave me a 20% discount with extra minutes.